Get

 3. Exercising Too Much

 While you wouldn’t think it possible, one common issue with skinny Dobermans is exercising too much.
-If you own one of these majestic dogs, you probably already know they need at least two hours a day of physical activities.
+If you own one of these majestic dogs, you probably already know they need at least 2 hours a day of physical activities.
 Some Dobermans need even more exercise to stay healthy and run off pent-up energy.

 However, there’s also such a thing as too much exercise for your Doberman pal.
 Some pet parents go overboard with the training, taking their Dobie on long hikes or on walks that last for miles.
 While your dog will be happy with this, it could just be too much, causing the dog to start losing weight.